-Setting up GitLab on your Virtual Desktop
+Setting up GitLab on your Virtual Machine

 Git is a version control system used for managing and keeping track of code changes over time.
 To allow collaborative development and sharing of code, you also might want to use a cloud-based hosting service like GitLab that lets you manage Git repositories.